kamerynjw/kamerynjw.github.io/teaching/2020/math372/syllabus.md

 Attendance Policy
 ==========

+As we have moved to online-only, traditional lectures will be replaced with asynchronous blectures (= "web lectures", compare blog = "web log").
+You are expected to participate in these, and this participation will account for 15% of your overall grade for the class.

+The pace will match that of the pre-coronavirus class, with three blectures per week on Monday, Wednesday, and Friday.
+Each blecture will consist of a reading augmented with short videos, and this will be communicated to you via the Laulima site for the course.
+Participation will be assessed in two ways.
+First, worth two thirds of the overall blecture grade, you will turn in short writing assignments for each blecture.
+These will be due by 11:59pm on Monday/Wednesday/Friday.
+Second, worth one third of the overall blecture grade, you will be required to participate in the Laulima forum for each week.
+You need to make at least 2 posts per week—asking questions, answering classmates' questions, or similar—to get full points.

-You are expected to attend every class, for that is an important part of learning the material.
-I advise you to exchange contact info with classmates so that you can share notes in case you have to miss class.
+~~You are expected to attend every class, for that is an important part of learning the material.
+I advise you to exchange contact info with classmates so that you can share notes in case you have to miss class.~~

 Exams
 =====